Kim Jong Un stopped launching missiles this year. Here's why.

 The president has pointed to this as evidence that his strategy to defang Kim's government is working.

-However, many experts point out that although the eye-catching weapons display may have ceased, other more subtle parts of North Korea's weapons program continue apace.
+However, many experts point out that although the eye-catching weapons displays may have ceased, other more subtle parts of North Korea's weapons program continue apace.
 Tests are only part of the story.

 "Kim has not changed his policy ... but claims that he's now moved from research-and-development and onto mass production," said Cristina Varriale, a research fellow at the Royal United Services Institute, a London-based think tank.